Frigate

 A frigate (/ˈfrɪɡɪt/) is a type of warship.

 In different eras, the roles and capabilities of ships classified as frigates have varied.
-In the 17th to early 18th centuries the term 'frigate' was loosely given to any full-rigged ship built for speed and maneuverability and intended for scouting, escort or patrol.
-By the second quarter of the 18th century, what is regarded as the 'true frigate' was developed in France and subsequently copied by other navies.
+In the 17th to early 18th centuries the term "frigate" was loosely given to any full-rigged ship built for speed and manoeuvrability and intended for scouting, escort or patrol.
+By the second quarter of the 18th century, what is regarded as the "true frigate" was developed in France and subsequently copied by other navies.
 This type of vessel was characterised by a long sleek design with a single gun deck of 28 and 36 cannons, and an unarmed deck below used for berthing the crew.

 In the mid-nineteenth century the definition of frigate was expanded to include the early ironclad warships, which also had a single gun deck.
 However, later developments in ironclad ships rendered the designation obsolete and the term fell out of favour in navies worldwide.

 The term was reintroduced in the Second World War to describe a seagoing escort ship of intermediate size between a corvette and a destroyer.
 After the war, this definition has gradually expanded to include many different kinds of vessels, from large ocean-going anti-submarine warfare ships to corvettes, destroyers, and nuclear-powered guided-missile cruisers.

 Etymology

-The etymology of the word (Italian: fregata; Dutch: fregat; Spanish/Catalan/Portuguese/Sicilian: fragata; French: frégate) remains uncertain, although it may have originated as a corruption of aphractus, a Latin word for an open vessel with no lower deck.
+The etymology of the word (Italian: fregata; Dutch: fregat; Spanish/Catalan/Portuguese/Sicilian: fragata; French: frégate; German: Fregatte) remains uncertain, although it may have originated as a corruption of aphractus, a Latin word for an open vessel with no lower deck.
 Aphractus, in turn, derived from the Ancient Greek phrase ἄφρακτος ναῦς (aphraktos naus) – "undefended ship".

 Age of sail

 Origins

-The term frigate originated in the Mediterranean in the late 15th century, referring to a lighter galley-type warship with oars, sails and a light armament, built for speed and maneuverability.
+The term frigate originated in the Mediterranean in the late 16th century, referring to a lighter galley-type warship with oars, sails and a light armament, built for speed and manoeuvrability.
 The first recorded usage of the term seems to date from 1562, when Alonso Pérez, Duke of Medina Sidonia armed a galley fleet complemented with vessels called fragatas which were claimed to be invented by him.
-However, these frigates proved impractical and were retired soon.
-The term was later used as an alternate name for the galizabra, a kind of galleass built by Alonso de Bazán in 1584 as a cross between a galley and a zabra.
+These frigates proved impractical and were retired soon.
+Other sources state Medina Sidonia actually credited Álvaro de Bazán, Marquis of Santa Cruz with their invention.
+The term was later used as an alternate name for the galizabra, a kind of galleass built by Álvaro's brother Alonso in 1584 as a cross between a galley and a zabra.